Honda Civic Type R: FD2 (Japanese version)

 The Japanese market Civic Type R (FD2) went on sale on 30 March 2007.
 For the first time, the JDM Civic Type R was sold as a four-door sedan, rather than a three-door hatchback.
-The FD2 Type R was bigger, wider and heavier than the EP3 Type R. The wheelbase grew from 2570 mm to 2700 mm, giving the FD2 more stability during high speed cornering.
+The FD2 Type R was bigger, wider, and heavier than the EP3 Type R. The wheelbase grew from 2570 mm to 2700 mm, giving the FD2 more stability during high-speed cornering.
 The Japanese model's engine power output is higher than the European versions, with 225 PS being generated at 8,000 rpm and 215 Nm of torque peaking at 6,100 rpm (versus 201 PS at 7,800 rpm and 193 Nm at 5,600 rpm for the European model).
 Honda quoted that mid-range is increased by 10 PS.
 Power is sent to the front wheels through a close-ratio six-speed manual transmission, and a helical limited-slip differential is fitted as standard.
 The front brake discs are 320 mm diameter and fitted with four-piston Brembo calipers.
-The car is fitted with Bridgestone Potenza RE070 tires having a size of 225/40 R18.
+The car is fitted with Bridgestone Potenza RE070 tires in size 225/40 R18.

-Honda claims the chassis is 50% more rigid than the previous Japan-only pre-facelift DC5 Integra Type R and 25% more rigid than the previous Japan-only facelift DC5 Integra Type R. The FD2 features an independent rear suspension rather than the torsion beam configuration used on the FN2 Type-R. To save weight, aluminium is used extensively and bonded with adhesive instead of welded.
+Honda claims the chassis is 50% more rigid than the previous Japan-only pre-facelift DC5 Integra Type R and 25% more rigid than the previous Japan-only facelift DC5 Integra Type R. The FD2 features an independent rear suspension rather than the torsion beam configuration used on the FN2 Type R. To save weight, aluminium is used extensively and bonded with adhesive instead of welded.
 Though the chassis is larger and more rigid than the JDM Integra Type R, it is only 70 kg heavier.